 '''

-28 <CR>
+20 <CR>

 Checking block nnnnn

-Checking block nnnnn
+.

+.

+.

+.

+.

+.

 '''

 The computer system takes 10-15 minutes for this step, and gives messages about what it is doing.

 It may find disk sectors that the diagnostic program has flagged.
 The flag means the sectors should not be used, so the system reassigns that location.
 If this happens, it gives a message similar to: